criadoperez/polygon-wiki/docs/tools/chain-indexer-framework/overview.md

 :::note

 **Chain Indexer Framework** is a tool that gathers information from a blockchain and channels it into a data stream known as Kafka.
 However, such data is raw, and not yet ready for use.
 It must therefore be transformed and stored in a database like Postgres or MongoDB.
 Only then can a decentralized application (dApp) utilize it.
-Chainflow provides the framework/tools that enable developers to transform the raw data based on their inidividual dApp requirements.
+Chainflow provides the framework/tools that enable developers to transform the raw data based on their individual dApp requirements.

 :::